Tennesseans invited to observe day of prayer, fasting - NewsBreak

 NASHVILLE, Tenn.
 (WKRN) — Governor Bill Lee has signed a proclamation to dedicate Oct.
 11 as a day of prayer and fasting in Tennessee.

 The proclamation, signed Oct.
-8, 2021, declares Monday as a voluntary day of prayer, humility and fasting for the Volunteer State.‘It’s been complete chaos’: Passengers react to Southwest cancellations at BNA
+8, 2021, declares Monday as a voluntary day of prayer, humility and fasting for the Volunteer State.Group asks for answers after family member found dead on police property

 Gov. Lee asks Tennesseans to join him and First Lady Maria to pause to “acknowledge our blessings, seek God’s guidance for our state and ask Him for healing, grace and favor for the days ahead.”